Permissive regular expression used in matching

 Description

-When using regular expressions for validation, it's crucial to specify the start and end of the text boundaries.
-This ensures the entire text is validated, not just parts of it.
+When matching with regular expressions -- especially for validation purposes -- it is crucial to specify the start and end of the text boundaries.
+This ensures the entire text is validated, not just parts of it, and prevents attackers from bypassing validation with partially matching input.
 Use \A and \z (or \Z) over ^ and $ to specify text boundaries, because these accurately mark the beginning and end of the text, even in multiline mode.

 Remediations

-• Do not use regular expressions without specifying start and end boundaries.
-This can lead to incomplete validation.
+• Do not use regular expressions for validation without specifying start and end boundaries.
+This can lead to partial matches being considered valid, when they may contain unsafe input.

 regexp.MustCompile("foo") // unsafe